-A friend called me last night after reading that last entry, afraid I had either turned emo, or was feeling like ending it all, which makes me feel like perhaps I overdid the drama just a bit.
+A friend called me last night after reading that last entry, afraid I had either turned emo, or was feeling like ending it all, which makes me feel like perhaps I overdid the drama

 So let me put it this way – on that day I was feeling a fraction of the hollowness Jesus’ disciples must have felt on the day he died.
 The messiah, their one true hope, was going to change everything.
 He would destroy the hypocritical religious institutions, rip apart the oppressive government, overthrow the gluttonous economy and in their place establish a glorious kingdom of God!